payamyek/adventofcode2022/README.md

 Christmas spirit, I will be documenting all my solutions and providing detailed and precise annotations to allow potential readers to improve in future AOC challenges.

+# Input Files

+INPUT DATA WILL NOT BE INCLUDED IN THE GIT REPO IN ACCORDANCE WITH THE RULES AND WISHES OF THE AOC'S CREATOR.
+YOU WILL SEE FILES WITH THE FOLLOWING FILE TYPES *.gpg* WHICH ARE JUST ENCRYPTED TEXT FILES.
+SO PLEASE DEFINE YOUR OWN `input.txt` AND `test.txt` FILES TO UTILIZE THE CODEBASE SOLUTIONS.

 # Solution Upload Time

 I will work my hardest to ensure that my solutions are uploaded within **24 hours** of the AOC daily challenge release.